WallStreetMojo

 List of Assets in Accounting

-Asset consists of the resources which are owned or which are controlled by the Corporation, individual or the government as the result of the events of the past with the motive of generating the cash flows in the future.
+The asset consists of the resources owned or controlled by the Corporation, individual, or the government as the result of the events of the past with the motive of generating the cash flows in the future.
 The list of assets includes operating assets, non-operating assets, current assets, non-current assets, physical assets, and intangible assets.

 In this article, we discuss the list of Top 10 Assets in Accounting